Are you ready to get started? Choose your package, and we will begin today!

 I have been reviewing a ton of essays recently, so many in fact that I can no longer do this on my own.

 Carly Hallman is a professional writer and editor with a B.A. in English Writing and Rhetoric (summa cum laude) from St. Edward's University in Austin, Texas.
 She has worked as a curriculum developer, English teacher, and study abroad coordinator in Beijing, China, where she moved in 2011.
 In college, she was a Gilman Scholar and worked as a staff editor for her university's academic journal.
-Her first novel, Year of the Goose, was published in 2015, and her first memoir is forthcoming from Little A books.
+Her first novel, Year of the Goose, was published in 2015, and her first memoir is forthcoming from Little A Books.
 Her essays and creative writing have appeared in The L.A.
 Review of Books, The Guardian, LitHub, and Identity Theory, among other publications.

 Read more client testimonials or purchase a revision